-CHamoru Values
+Yapese Values

 Values are the things that you believe are important in the way you live and work.
 They (should) determine your priorities, and, deep down, they're probably the measures you use to tell if your life is turning out the way you want it to.
-As islanders, we live in small places and our ancestors had to make sure our resources were clean, safe and protected, especially for future generations.
-Our families, our villages and our whole community are very close-knit and intertwined.
-Early CHamorus lived off the land.
-They understood the value of taking only what you need and leaving enough for tomorrow and the future.
+As islanders, we live in small places and our ancestors had to make sure our resources were clean, safe and protected, especially for the future generations.

+Our families, our villages and our whole community are woven and intertwined.